sgoldenlab/simba/docs/unsupervised_classification.md

 Next, specify the target group you would like to focus on for the analysis in the ```Target group``` entry box, such as "RI Male". [more info on target group].

 Then, you can select between your dimensionality reduction algorithms via the dropdown menu on the right of the `Select dimensionality reduction algorithm` label, and by clicking the small box inside of the box that says `UMAP` (which is the default algorithm), the other options should be available.
 As each algorithm is selected, a new set of hyperparameter entry boxes will appear respective to the algorithm.
+For each entry box of hyperparameters, you can list several options for each hyperparameter that you would like to test in a pseudo grid search approach.
+A grid search is a method for hyperparameter optimization where test several hyperparameters at once as a grid of values then evaluate every position on the grid as a different combination of hyperparameters.
+Our approach goes through each hyperparameter value and assesses the combinations individually.
+You may then evaluate each combination of hyperparameters once the dimensionality reduction visualization saves in the folder and assess the effectiveness of each hyperparameter and test out other combinations to fine-tune your approach.

 <p>
 <img src="https://github.com/sgoldenlab/simba/blob/master/images/UMAP.PNG" />
 </p>

-- UMAP:
+- UMAP: For UMAP, there are 4 hyperparameters to input, and

 <p>
 <img src="https://github.com/sgoldenlab/simba/blob/master/images/tsne.PNG" />